It’s about Time! Menlo’s daily schedules are designed to offer more sleep, greater balance, and a slower daily pace.

-Both the Middle and Upper School feature daily block schedules designed to enrich the student experience by giving students and teachers time to cultivate stronger relationships with one another and allow for deeper dives into the curriculum with extended class periods.
+Both the Middle and Upper School follow seven-day rotating block schedules that are designed to enrich the student experience by giving students and teachers time to cultivate stronger relationships with one another and allow for deeper dives into the curriculum with extended class periods.
 Here are some features of our schedules in each division:

 - A rotating schedule benefits students by having classes at different times during the seven-day block rotation.

-- Instructional time has been lengthened to 65 minutes to create opportunities for deeper dives into curriculum and opportunities for more project-based learning.
+- 65 minutes of instructional time per class creates opportunities for deeper dives into the curriculum and opportunities for more project-based learning.
 It also reduces the number of transitions students experience in a day, helping to slow the pace down a bit.

 - View the 2023-2024 Middle School schedule.

-- Instructional time is lengthened to 70 minutes per class to create opportunities for deeper dives into curriculum and slow the pace by reducing the number of transitions students experience in a day.
+- 70 minutes of instructional time per class provides opportunities for deeper dives into the curriculum and slow the pace by reducing the number of transitions students experience in a day.

-- A long lunch period (45 minutes) accommodates time for clubs, meetings, and community building.
+- A 40-minute lunch break accommodates time for clubs, meetings, and community building.

 - Flexibility to run special schedules that allow for more guest speakers and special assemblies.